next-multilingual/next-multilingual/README.md

 `next-multilingual` has put a lot of effort to add [JSDoc](https://jsdoc.app/) to all its APIs.
 Please check directly in your IDE if you are unsure how to use certain APIs provided in our examples.

 Also, having an opinion on "best practices" is not an easy task.
 This is why we documented our design decisions in a special document that can be consulted [here](./docs/design-decisions.md).
-If you feel that some of our APIs don't offer what you would expect, make sure to take a peek at this document before opening an issue.
+If you feel that some of our APIs don't offer what you would expect, make sure to consult this document before opening an issue.

 ## Getting Started 💨